raspberrypilearning/blender-snowman/en/step_3.md

 ## Snowman's bottom

++ Open Blender.

-+ For this tutorial we won't be needing the Splash screen.
-Click to the right and the Splash screen will disappear.
++ For this tutorial we won't be needing the splash screen, so click to the right and the splash screen will disappear.

-To create a snowman we won't be needing a cube.
+To create a snowman, we won't be needing a cube.
 Instead we need to add a ball or sphere.

-+ Remove the cube by selecting the cube, pressing <kbd>X</kbd> and then pressing <kbd>ENTER</kbd>.
++ Remove the cube by selecting the cube, pressing <kbd>X</kbd>, and then pressing <kbd>Enter</kbd>.

 ![Remove cube](images/remove-cube.png)

 Now we need to add a sphere.

-+ On the left hand panel, go to the Toolbox.
++ On the left-hand panel, go to the **Toolbox**.
 Select the **Create** tab, then select **UV Sphere**.

 ![UV Sphere](images/uv-sphere.png)

-By adding the UV Sphere we have created a nice round bottom for the snowman.
+By adding the UV Sphere, we have created a nice round bottom for the snowman.

-+ To see what it looks like press <kbd>F12</kbd> (or if you're working on a Mac, <kbd>FN + F12</kbd>).
++ To see what it looks like, press <kbd>F12</kbd> (or if you're working on a Mac, <kbd>FN + F12</kbd>) to render your image.

 The snowman's bottom looks a bit too small, so let's resize the UV sphere.

-+ Press ESC to exit the view.
++ Press <kbd>ESC</kbd> to exit the render view.

-+ Make sure the ball is selected, then use the blue, green and red handles to resize the UV sphere.
++ Make sure the UV sphere is selected, then use the blue, green, and red handles to resize it.
 For this we need to use the cube ends (the resize tool) instead of the arrow ends (the move tool).

 ![Cube ends](images/blender-handles-menu-2.png)